-Medicare Advantage is also called Medicare Part C. It is an alternative to Original Medicare.
+Medicare Part C is also called Medicare Advantage.
+It is an alternative to Original Medicare (Parts A and B).

 Understanding Medicare Advantage Plans (Part C)

 Learn how Medicare Advantage plans offer hospital and medical coverage along with additional benefits that you don't get with Original Medicare, for example, vision, hearing and prescription drug coverage.